 Restricting Administrative Privileges

 Accounts that allow sensitive operations should be as restricted as possible.
 Only people who are trusted and need to perform those actions should have access to the accounts.
-Anyone who breaks into them can do serious damage.
+Anyone who breaks into them, or gains unauthorised access by other means can do serious damage.

 Role-based authorisation limits what a middle-level administrative account can do.
 For example, an account that needs to modify a database directly may not need the ability to create and alter user accounts.
-Tailoring roles to employees’ job descriptions will slow down anyone who breaks into their accounts.
+Tailoring roles to employees’ job descriptions will slow down anyone who breaks into their accounts, and limit the potential impact of this type of breach.

 Administrators should use privileged accounts only when necessary.
 They shouldn’t use them for routine tasks such as email and Web access.
 The less they use the privileged account, the smaller the chance it will be compromised.